 Use cases of computer vision in healthcare

-Intelligent computer vision algorithms are capable of learning to identify complex patterns through training on previously diagnosed cases.
+Intelligent computer vision algorithms are capable of learning to identify intricate patterns through training on previously diagnosed cases.
 Today, computer vision is deployed in a growing number of medical fields and continues making positive changes to healthcare.

 2. Cardiology.
 Although deep learning is still developing and its applications for computer vision in the field of cardiology are limited, there are some ways in which CV can benefit the industry.
 The rapid adoption of automated algorithms for computer vision in radiology suggests the same is going to happen in other fields, too.
-Thus, the incorporation of AI into cardiology is happening in the form of:
+Remarkably, the incorporation of AI into cardiology is happening in the form of:

 - Vascular imaging